(PHP 5 >= 5.3.0, PHP 7)

 If

-, it is always treated asSQLITE3_NULL
+paramisNULL, it is always treated asSQLITE3_NULL, regardless of the giventype.

-if the parameter is bound to the statement variable, FALSE
+Returns TRUE if the parameter is bound to the statement variable, FALSE

 on failure.